SogangChip/Implementation-of-SNN-Based-PID-Controller-on-PYNQ-Z2/README.md

-If you want to download this project, copy this script in your Vivado Tcl Console.
+If you want to download this project, copy and paste this script in your Vivado Tcl Console.

 - cd [download path]
 - source project_script.tcl